 Briefs Focus is a HASC feature designed to promote constructive dialogue about key issues in health care.
 This contribution is submitted by Merritt Hawkins, a HASC Endorsed Business Partner.

-This executive summary looks at supply, demand, and recruiting trends in the specialty of psychiatry.
+This executive summary looks at supply, demand and recruiting trends in the specialty of psychiatry.
+View the full report, “The Silent Shortage: A White Paper Examining Supply, Demand and

 The shortage of physicians in the United States – particularly primary care physicians – has been well documented, with a variety of organizations, including the American Medical Association (AMA), the Health Resources and Services Administration (HRSA), the Association of American Medical Colleges (AAMC), and multiple state medical and specialty organizations projecting a doctor deficit.